Purvik/nodeJsSample1/README.md

 ## Create a Project
 *   create a directory with your desired project name using command

-    `mkdir demoApp1`
+    `mkdir nodeJsSample1`

 *   switch to that folder using

-    `cd demoApp1`
+    `cd nodeJsSample1`

+* To install `express-generator` globally in your system

+    `npm install express-generator --save`

 *   execute command

-    `npm init`
+    `express`

-    This will take basic information for our required project like name, author, git link etc while creating `package.jason` file.
-All the information that you provide here will be there in `package.json` file.
+    This will create basic required files and create `package.jason` file.
+All the information about your project will be there in `package.json` file.

 ### Installation of Required Components/Libraries/Modules